czsid42/Sparse-Coding-Insect-LIDAR/README.md

 2. Split the data into training and test sets: `trainTestSplit.m`

 ### Train KSVD, generate the reconstruction error/difference images, and extract features
-1. Split the data into 3 categories: 'formattingData.m'
+1. Split the data into 3 categories: `formattingData.m`
-2. Train KSVD with a user defined dictionary size and generate the reconstruction error/difference images and their features: 'preprocessData.m'
+2. Train KSVD with a user defined dictionary size and generate the reconstruction error/difference images and their features: `preprocessData.m`
-3. Generate the reconstruction error/difference images for testing: 'generateTestingRecon.m'
+3. Generate the reconstruction error/difference images for testing: `generateTestingRecon.m`

 ### Train and test the classifiers using the modified data, labels, and features.